 Medical Condition Information

-3. Details of Pupil's Medical Co 3.
-Details of Pupil's Medical Conditions
+3. Details of Pupil's Medical Conditions

 Signs and symptoms of this pupil's condition:

 Triggers or things that make this pupil's condition/s worse:

 4. Routine Healthcare Requirements (For example, dietary, therapy, nursing needs or before physical activity)

 During school hours:

 Outside school hours:

 5. What to Do in an Emergency

 Signs & Symptoms

 In an emergency, do the following:

-6. Emergency Medication (Please complete even if it is th e same as regular medication) Name / Type of medication (as described on the container): How the medication is taken and the amount: Are there any signs when medication should not be given?
-Are there any side effects that the school needs to know about?
-Is there any other follow-up care necessary?
-Who should be notified? (please tick box) Parents Carers (piease lion box) Specialist GP 7.
-Regular Medication taken du ring School Hours Name/type of medication (As described on the container): Dose and method of administration (The amount taken and how the medication is taken, eg, tablets, inhaler, injection) When it is taken (time of day)?
-Are there any side effects that could affect this pupil at school?
+6. Emergency Medication (Please complete even if it is th e same as regula r medication) Name / Type of medication (as described on the container): How the medication is taken and the amount: Are there any signs when medication should not be given?
+Are there any side effects that the school needs to know about? ls there any other follow-up care necessary?
+Who should be notified? (please tick box) Parents Carers Specialist GP 7.
+Regular Medication taken du ring School Hours 3 1 Name/type of medication (As described on the container): described on the container): Dose and method of administration (The amount taken and how the medication is taken, described on the container): Dose and method of administration (The amount taken and how the medication is taken, eg, tablets, inhaler, injection) When it is taken (time of

 Self-administration: can the pupil administer the medication themselves?
 Yes No Yes, with supervision by: Medication expiry date: 8.
 Regular Medication Taken O (For background information a Name/type of medication (as described on the container): Are there any side effects that the school needs to know about that could affect school activities?
-9. Members of Staff Trained to Administe r Medicatio ns for this Pupil Regular medication: Emergency medication: 10.
-Any Other Information Rela ting to the e Pupil's He althcare in School?
+9. Members of Staff Trained to Administe r Medication is for this Pupil Regular medication: Emergency medication: 10.
+Any Other Information Rela ting to the Pupil's Hea Ithcare in School?

+Parental Agreement

-Parental Agreement I agree that the medical information contained in this plan may be shared with individuals involved with my child's care and education (this includes emergency services).
+I agree that the medical information contained in this plan may be shared with individuals involved with my child's care and education (this includes emergency services).
 I understand that I must notify the school of any changes in writing.